 Museum Exhibits

 Whether you are updating older exhibits or building new ones, OSA can assist with every level of planning and development.
 If you are writing your own exhibit materials, we provide content research or copy edit/review services to ensure your content information is accurate, up to date, and culturally appropriate.
-OSA has the expertise to write museum content that is accessible to multiple audiences and graphically design or layout exhibit text and imagery.
-We also loan artifacts and objects for museum displays and can provide high quality imagery from our collections.
+OSA can select appropriate artifacts and objects from OSA collections for museum loans and research and recommend high quality imagery from our collections.
+We also have the expertise to write museum content that is accessible to multiple audiences and graphically design or layout exhibit text, imagery, and artifact displays.

 Print Media & Interpretive Resources